Hirosaki: History

 Chōyō Elementary School was established on October 1, 1873.
 Apple horticulture was introduced to Hirosaki from 1877 and the 59th National Bank, the predecessor of Aomori Bank opened in March 1878.
 Hirosaki was proclaimed a city on April 1, 1889 with the establishment of the modern municipalities system and was thus one of the first 30 cities in Japan.
 It was also the third largest city in the Tōhoku region after Sendai and Morioka at the time.
 The Ōu Main Line connected Hirosaki with Aomori on December 1, 1894.

 Hirosaki became the home garrison town for the Imperial Japanese Army's IJA 8th Division from October, 1898.
 The division was prominently active in the Russo-Japanese War.

 Hirosaki City Hospital was established in 1901, and Hirosaki City Library in 1906.
-The first telephone service in the city stated from 1909.
+The first telephone service in the city started in 1909.
 The first Cherry Blossom Festival was held in 1918.
 In 1927, the Kōnan Railway connected Hirosaki with Onoe.
 Hirosaki University was established in 1949.

 On March 1, 1955, Hirosaki expanded through annexation of neighboring villages of Shimizu, Wattoku, Toyoda, Horikoshi, Chitose, Fujishiro, Niina, Funazawa, Takasugi, Susono and Higashimeya.
 Nishimeya became an enclave.
 The city further expanded on September 1, 1957, through annexation of neighboring Ishikawa Village.

-The first Chrysanthemum and Maple Festival took place in 1964, and the first Hirosaki Castle Snow Lantern Festival in 1977.
 In 1979, the city was connected to the Tōhoku Expressway by a spur road named "Apple Road".

-On November 15, 2006, old Hirosaki city, the town of Iwaki, and the village of Sōma were merged into an expanded city of Hirosaki.
+On February 27, 2006, old Hirosaki city, the town of Iwaki, and the village of Sōma were merged into an expanded city of Hirosaki.

+In 2012, the city began partnering with the French commune of Beuvron-en-Auge in the Pays d'Auge region of Normandy, which has been granted appellation contrôlée status for its cider and calvados brandy made from cider.
+The partnership aims to promote economic and touristic development by creating opportunities related to apples.